roboflow/inference/docs/workflows/workflow_execution.md

 Input data in a Workflow can be divided into two types:

-- Data to be processed: This can be submitted as a batch of data points.
+- Batch-Oriented Data to be processed: Main data to be processed, which you expect to derive results from (for instance: making inference with your model)

 - Parameters: These are single values used for specific settings or configurations.